Live life outside the rat race.

 — This is a guest post by Cliff Viegas, owner of Kerofrog, a mobile app development company dedicated to quality iOS apps and design. –

 What I mean by this is creating an experience that is pleasurable, easy and makes sense, and will have users coming back for more.

 But I’m not a designer, I don’t know anything about UI or UX!?”

-The good news is you don’t have to become a designer, but having a base understanding of what makes good UI will make you and your team move much faster and create better apps:
+The good news is you don’t have to become an expert in app design, but having a base understanding of what makes good UI will make you and your team move much faster and create better apps:

 A big, and common, mistake appreneurs tend to make is hiring the wrong developers.
 This honestly happens to both experienced and novice appreneurs.
 It’s part of owning your own business.
 But what happens when you can’t find a good hire?
 When every one you work with is failing and you continue to miss “red flags.”